codecrafters-io/build-your-own-redis/stage_descriptions/hashes-09-jk5.md

-In this stage, you'll add support for the [`HSETNX`](https://redis.io/docs/latest/commands/hsetnx/) command, which sets a field only if it does not already exist.
+In this stage, you'll add support for the [`HSETNX`](https://redis.io/docs/latest/commands/hsetnx/) command.

 ### The `HSETNX` Command